Key Insights

 Our collective work has often prioritized efficiency, focusing on task-oriented goals and defaulting to virtual venues, which has led to a lack of personal engagement.
 As a result, we may find ourselves completing tasks and achieving objectives but missing out on the deeper, interpersonal aspects of collaboration that can enrich our work and foster a sense of shared purpose.

-“I’m not saying any highly enlightened ideas here, but you need time and to meet people physically.
+“You need time and to meet people physically.
 It’s the small, little talks in between meetings that are worth their weight in gold.
 It’s the little talks.
-I really like to end my meetings 15 minutes early because then people have 15 minutes, then we can say, “Oh, the agenda is finished,” but I know that the agenda will be finished a little bit early because then we can let them talk and have those little conversations with each other.
-And that’s where their planning happens, and that’s where they are finding each other, and that’s where they’re having the conversations that are nourishing for the change that will happen within our city.
-So that those little informal talks are super, super important.”
+I like to end my meetings 15 minutes early, because then people have 15 minutes [to] have those little conversations with each other.
+And that’s where their planning happens, and that’s where they are finding each other, and that’s where they’re having the conversations that are nourishing for the change that will happen within our city.”

 Tackling Conflict Avoidance

 Although there’s broad agreement on the principles that underpin wellbeing efforts, everyone working in the movement has diverse goals and priorities.
-Friction can occur when people are deciding how to allocate limited resources and what pathways are best for accomplishing a given objective.
 Taking a more inclusive approach to identifying priorities and designing solutions requires building trust, bridging silos and aligning goals across different sectors.

 Gap: Fragmentation and even outright disagreement within the movement has led to a failure to create synergy, which diminishes the impact of its efforts.
 It’s important to find ways to bridge conflicting viewpoints while also acknowledging that compromises will be necessary.